 Tenants have a role to play in unit upkeep as well.
 Making sure they’re aware of the importance of changing air filters or preventing water damage in the bathroom is a way of letting them assist you.

 Tenants are responsible for respecting your property and not causing damages through neglect or prohibited activities.
-You are responsible for upkeep and maintenance, and for inspecting your property thoroughly during tenant turnover.
+Landlords are responsible for upkeep and maintenance, and for inspecting your property thoroughly during tenant turnover.
 By knowing exactly what state your property is in, you’ll have a clear understanding of who caused what damage.

 If you want help managing your property, North County Property Group is the top property management company in the San Diego area.
 Get in touch today to learn about how we can protect your property and maximize your earnings.